joshua-mcfield99/E-commerce_api/README.md

 Make sure your server is running and the database is properly configured before testing the endpoints.
 If you encounter any issues, refer to the console output for debugging information.

+## Troubleshooting

+If you encounter issues during setup or while running the API, here are some common problems and solutions:

+### 1. Database Connection Error
+- **Symptom**: The server fails to start, or you receive an error related to the database connection.
+- **Solution**: Double-check your `.env` file to ensure all PostgreSQL connection details are correct (host, port, database name, username, and password).
+Ensure your PostgreSQL server is running and accessible.

+### 2. Migrations Fail or Database Errors
+- **Symptom**: Errors during database migrations or when executing SQL scripts.
+- **Solution**: Ensure the SQL script provided is executed correctly in Postbird, and there are no syntax errors.
+If using migrations, ensure all necessary migration files are in place and executed in the correct order.

+### 3. Server Crashes or Fails to Start
+- **Symptom**: The server crashes immediately after starting, or you receive errors in the terminal.
+- **Solution**: Check for missing environment variables, syntax errors in your code, or missing dependencies.
+Running `npm install` again might help if dependencies are missing.

+### 4. JWT Authentication Errors
+- **Symptom**: Authorization failures when accessing protected routes.
+- **Solution**: Ensure the JWT token is being sent correctly in the `Authorization` header as `Bearer <token>`.
+Verify that the token is valid and not expired.
+Use [jwt.io](https://jwt.io/) to decode and verify the token contents.

+### 5. Invalid SQL Queries
+- **Symptom**: Errors when performing CRUD operations (e.g., creating, updating, or deleting records).
+- **Solution**: Review the SQL queries in your controllers to ensure they match your database schema.
+Ensure that the data types and constraints in your queries align with your database schema.

+### 6. Testing Issues with Postman
+- **Symptom**: Unexpected results or errors when testing with Postman.
+- **Solution**: Ensure that the correct HTTP method, URL, headers, and body are being used in Postman.
+Double-check that the server is running and the API endpoint is correct.

 ### API Documentation
 API documentation is provided using Swagger.
 To view the documentation: